National law · source: Normattiva

 Ordinary national law, with delegations

 A law of the Italian State, also containing legislative delegations to the Government (Art.
-76 of the Italian Constitution) for the subsequent adoption of legislative decrees.
+76 of the Constitution) for the adoption of subsequent legislative decrees.

 Normattiva · Law 132/2025